gbillga/lol_history_parser/README.md

 Data can be either refetched from Riot Games API, or can be dvc pulled using `dvc pull` before running the main.py file.
 On first usage, the command will open a Google authentification page to allow data retrieval from Google Drive.

+In order to refresh played matches for all users, `AUTO_REFRESH_USER=1` has to be added to .env file